iotaledger/chat.ixi/README.md

 ## Installation

-### Step 1: Install and Run Ict
+### Step 1: Install Ict

 Please find instructions on [iotaledger/ict](https://github.com/iotaledger/ict#installation).

-There are a few community made resources for the Ict installation.
+There are a few community made resources for the Ict installation, but probably not up to date.
 Use them at your own risk:
 * [IOTA Omega-Ict tutorial: noob edition](https://medium.com/@lambtho/iota-omega-ict-tutorial-noob-edition-ff9e1e6d6c2f) (Guide) by Lambtho
 * [ict-install](https://github.com/phschaeff/ict-install) (Script) by phschaeff

 Make sure you are connected to the main network and not to an island, otherwise you won't be able to message anyone in the main network.

-### Step 2: Install CHAT.ixi
+### Step 2: Get CHAT.ixi

 There are two ways to do this: